MungaSoftwiz/alx-low_level_programming/0x0A-argc_argv/README.md

 # C - argc, argv

-This directoryi contains projects about utilizing arguments passed to C functions with `argc` and `argv` as well as how to use `__attribute__((unused))` or `void` to compile functions with unused variables or parameters.
+This directory contains projects about utilizing arguments passed to C functions with `argc` and `argv` as well as how to use `__attribute__((unused))` or `void` to compile functions with unused variables or parameters.